lingbopro/lingbopro-vanilla-essentials-modpack/README.md

 ## Key Features

-● Common utility mods
+**● Common utility mods**
 This modpack contains some common utility mods, such as [Tweakeroo](https://modrinth.com/mod/tweakeroo), [Xaero's Minimap](https://modrinth.com/mod/xaeros-minimap), and much more!

-● Optimized for performance
+**● Optimized for performance**
-THis modpack is based on [Fabulously Optimized](https://modrinth.com/modpack/fabulously-optimized), which means all the optimization mods in that modpack are available here.
+This modpack is based on [Fabulously Optimized](https://modrinth.com/modpack/fabulously-optimized), which means all the optimization mods in that modpack are available here.

 ## Usage